Dr. Brian Robert Callahan

 academic, developer, with an eye towards a brighter techno-social life

-I am the Graduate Program Director for and Lecturer in the Information Technology and Web Science program (ITWS), and the Director of the Rensselaer Cybersecurity Collaboratory, at Rensselaer Polytechnic Institute, in upstate New York.
+I am the Graduate Program Director for and Senior Lecturer in the Information Technology and Web Science program (ITWS), and the Director of the Rensselaer Cybersecurity Collaboratory (RCC), at Rensselaer Polytechnic Institute, in upstate New York.
 As a researcher, my focus is broadly on all things cybersecurity: from the highly technical to business and social cases for good cybersecurity practices.
 I am also interested in understanding how people learn and share their knowledge with technology; to that end, I also research digital humanities platforms.
 As a teacher, I am passionate about student growth and success.
 As a technologist, particularly in my role as a developer for the OpenBSD Unix-based operating system, I believe strongly in software security, portability, accessibility, and best practices for more ethical technologies.

 Prior to joining the ITWS program, I earned my Ph.D. and MS in Science & Technology Studies, also at Rensselaer Polytechnic Institute, an MA in Anthropology from Monmouth University, and a Bachelor of Humanities and Arts (BHA) in Music Performance (Bassoon) and Anthropology from Carnegie Mellon University.

-I have several research interests.
-Most recently, I won an award from the Earth Science Information Partners to run a pilot program to develop the next generation of NASA Data Pathfinder tools.
+Previously, I won an award from the Earth Science Information Partners to run a pilot program to develop the next generation of NASA Data Pathfinder tools.
 NASA wrote a short article on the work we accomplished in our first year.

 I also work in the research and development of digital platforms that enable and encourage novel modes of collaborative research.
 I have been a part of the Platform for Experimental Collaborative Ethnography (PECE) design team since my graduate student days, under the direction of Drs.
 Mike and Kim Fortun.
 I currently serve the PECE design team as CISO, Lead Open Knowledge Developer, and Lead System Administrator for the project, in charge of information security, establishing and maintaining the global PECE network of servers, and developing best practices for digital collaboration.